Asia stocks wilt, German coalition impasse hits euro

 Yields briefly rose on Friday, with those on 2-year notes hitting a fresh nine-year peak, after U.S. housing starts surged 13.7 percent to their highest since October 2016.

-Spot gold XAU= was down 0.3 percent at $1,290.81 an ounce, after it jumped to a one-month high on Friday as the dollar softened amid tax reform uncertainty.
-[GOL/]
+Spot gold was down 0.3 percent at $1,290.81 an ounce, after it jumped to a one-month high on Friday as the dollar softened amid tax reform uncertainty.

 But crude prices still fell for the first week in six, pressured by rising U.S. output data and doubts that Russia would support an extension of the OPEC output cut deal.